LEGNet: A Lightweight Edge-Gaussian Network for Low-Quality Remote Sensing Image Object Detection: Experiments

 \subsection{Qualitative Results}

-The visual results on the DOTA-v1.0 test set were shown in Fig.~\ref{comparison_visual}.
-We conducted a visual analysis using SOTA backbones, including ARC-R50~\cite{pu2023adaptive} and PKINet~\cite{cai2024pkinet}, both of which were designed specifically for RSOD tasks.
-As depicted in Figure~\ref{comparison_visual}, LEGNet excelled at distinguishing blurry and low-quality objects, successfully detecting challenging low-quality objects such as ships, swimming pools, and small vehicles.
-In contrast, ResNet-50, ARC-R50, and PKINet demonstrated suboptimal performance when faced with the complexities of blurry or low-quality images in a single frame.
-Additionally, ResNet-50, ARC-R50, and PKINet exhibited false detections, mistaking clearly visible objects—such as a white object on the shore—for a ship, highlighting their limitations in boundary sensing.
+Visual results on the DOTA-v1.0 test set are presented in \cref{comparison_visual}.
+We visually compare LEGNet with SOTA backbones designed for RSOD: ARC-R50~\cite{pu2023adaptive} and PKINet~\cite{cai2024pkinet}.
+As depicted, LEGNet demonstrates superior capability in identifying blurry and low-quality objects, effectively detecting challenging examples such as ships.
+In contrast, ResNet-50, ARC-R50, and PKINet demonstrate suboptimal performance on such images.
+Furthermore, these methods exhibit false positives, for example, misclassifying a distinct white object on the shore as a ship, highlighting their limitations in precise object boundary discrimination.